6 Social Media Posts Ideas for Authors!

 • Five fun and interesting facts about you, the author.

-• Why you wrote your book, or what inspired you to become an author.
+• Why did you write your book, or what inspired you to become an author?

 • Your favorite books, music, movies, podcasts, authors, or hobbies.

-• This or that preferences include reading or writing, coffee or tea, beach or hiking.
+• This or that preference includes reading or writing, coffee or tea, beach or hiking.

 2. Inspirational Quotes